reubenharry/website/content/blog/nestedreasoning.md

-			Graphically:

-			listeners: arrows one way, speakers: the other way: make it in keynote i think, or google slides: R use the ones you have!!

-			(digression: this arrow is a function from a to dist b: putting on the pointiest most arcane ivory tower shaped hat, this is a morphism in kleisli category of the giry monad, which is precisely why it makes sense to think of a conditional probability distribution as an arrow)

 This is a simple case, but the core idea is powerful.
 All sorts of pragmatic phenomena can be tackled with tools of this ilk: vagueness link  metaphor link  hyperbole link,  focus,  generic language,  politeness.

 With a logical semantics, we had a way to get from utterances to compatible world states, but no way to handle pragmatic meaning formally.
-By making things probabilistic, we get to do inference, now we have
+By making things probabilistic, we get to do semantics and pragmatics in a unified framework: pragmatic and semantic meanings exist in the same space.
+That's good.s

-				upshot: pragmatic meaning same type as semantic meaning: not this vague think any more

-			The more general takeaway point,
-				is that whenever we think about interpretation \
+The more general takeaway point, is that whenever we think about interpretation \
 	meaning arises from a recursive process, where the base case is a conventional association between world states and linguistic forms conventionally referred to as a *semantics*.
 		Next time, we'll see that the
 			takes on a different character for sociolinguistic phenomena